Steffy29/IonicBeers/README.md

 ![Initial app](../img/2015-12-04-initial-app.png)

-The `tns livesync` command instantly transfers XML, CSS, and JavaScript files to a running NativeScript app.
-If you set the command's `--watch` flag (`tns livesync ios --emulator --watch` or `tns livesync android --emulator --watch`), the NativeScript CLI will watch your app for changes, and apply those changes automatically after you save files.
-Be warned, however, that the `livesync` command currently does not show `console.log()` output or stack traces.
-So during debugging you may want to switch back to `tns run` or use `adb logcat` in parallel to get logs directly from the android emulator.

 ## Project Structure

     .
-    └── nativescript-beers
+    └── ionic-beers
-        ├── app
+        ├── www
-        │   ├── App_Resources
+        │   ├── css
+        │   │   └── style.css
-        │   │   ├── Android
+        │   ├── img
-        │   │   └── iOS
+        │   │   └── ionic.png
-        │   ├──  main-page.js
+        │   ├── js
+        │   │   └── app.js
-        │   ├──  main-page.xml
+        │   ├── lib
+        │   │   └── ionic
+        │   │       └── ...
+        │   └── index.html
+        ├── hooks
-        │   ├──  main-view-model.js
+        │   ├── after_prepare
+        │   │   └── ...
+        │   └── README.md
-        │   ├──  package.json
+        ├── resources
-        │   ├──  references.d.ts
+        │   ├── android
+        │   │   └── ...
-        │   ├── app.css
+        │   ├── ios
+        │   │   └── ...
-        │   ├── app.js
+        │   ├── icon.png
-        │   └── ...
+        │   └── splash.png
-        ├── node_modules
+        ├── scss
-        │   └── tns-core-modules
+        │   └── ionic.app.scss
         ├── package.json
+        ├── bower.json
+        ├── config.xml
+        ├── gulpfile.js
+        ├── ionic.project
         └── platforms
             ├── android
             └── ios

-Inside  the project folder there are 3 sub-folders: `app`, `lib` and `platforms`.
-The application source code resides in the `app` folder.
-Application code is written using JavaScript and the user interface designed using XML.
+Inside  the project folder there are 4 sub-folders: `hooks`, `scss`, `platforms` and `www`.
+The application source code resides in the `www` folder.
+Application code is written using AngularJS and Javascript.

-Inside the `app` folder is a file called `main-page.xml` which has the default user interface code.
-In `main-view-model.js` is the default model code and` main-page.js` defines the application logic.
+Inside the `www` folder is a file called `index.html` which has the default application code.
 Finally `app.js` contains the code to start the application with the defined modules.

 ## Designing the app

-Let’s start by designing the application using XML.
-Open `main-page.xml` and look at the default code.
-Remove everything except the `Page` tag.
-The `Page` tag has an attribute called `loaded` which executes the `pageLoaded` function once the app loads.
-The `pageLoaded` function is inside the `main-page.js` file.
+Let's start by removing unused lines in application.
+Open `index.html` and look at the default code.
+Remove lines between the `body` tags.
+The `body` tag has an attribute called `ng-app` which references the application.

-This project will use a *stack layout* to design our app.
-There are [a number of layouts offered by native script](http://docs.nativescript.org/layouts).
+This project will use a *[navigation view](http://ionicframework.com/docs/api/directive/ionNavView/)* to design our app.

 Inside the Page tag add the stack layout.